Implicit neural representations for accurate estimation of the standard model of white matter: Methods

 \subsubsection{Experiment 4: Estimation of SH order up to $l_{max} = 8$}

-The performance of the proposed method to model higher order FODs is investigated by fitting the INR with SH orders of $l_{max} = \{2, 4, 6, 8\}$, for three different datasets.
-The noiseless synthetic dataset and the SNR 50 synthetic data provide insight in the accuracy of FOD estimation in noisy data, while the in vivo dataset qualitatively evaluates the capability to estimate higher order FODs on realistic datasets.
+The performance of the proposed method to model higher order FODs is investigated by fitting the INR with SH orders of $l_{max} = \{2, 4, 6, 8\}$, for \review{four} different datasets.
+The noiseless synthetic dataset and the SNR 50 \review{and 20} synthetic data provide insight in the accuracy of FOD estimation in noisy data, while the in vivo dataset qualitatively shows the capability of the INR to estimate higher order FODs on realistic datasets.